selendra/selendra-wiki/docs/learn/learn-accounts.md

   is registered, but by clearing the identity, you can unreserve the funds and make them free again.
   The same applies to proxies.
 The idea is that those actions require some network memory usage that is not given for free.
-In the example we created a governance proxy and the reserved funds for this are 0.0668 KSM.
+In the example we created a governance proxy and the reserved funds for this are 0.0668 SEL.

 ### Unlocking Locks

 :::info Locks do not stack!

 The biggest lock decides the total amount of locked funds.
-See [this walk-through video tutorial](https://youtu.be/LHgY7ds_bZ0) that will guide you in the process of unlocking funds in the example above.
+See [Polkadot Explained Videos](https://youtu.be/LHgY7ds_bZ0) that will guide you in the process of unlocking funds in the example above.

 :::

-In the example, we mentioned that the locked balance is 0.55 KSM because the biggest lock is on democracy and is 0.55 KSM.
-As soon as the democracy lock is removed the next biggest lock is on staking 0.5 KSM (bonded 0.4 KSM + redeemable 0.1 KSM).
-This means that the locked balance will be 0.5 KSM, and 0.05 KSM will be added to the transferrable balance.
-After redeeming the unbonded 0.1 KSM, the locked balance will be 0.4 KSM, and an additional 0.1 KSM will be added to the transferrable balance.
+In the example, we mentioned that the locked balance is 0.55 SEL because the biggest lock is on democracy and is 0.55 SEL.
+As soon as the democracy lock is removed the next biggest lock is on staking 0.5 SEL (bonded 0.4 SEL + redeemable 0.1 SEL).
+This means that the locked balance will be 0.5 SEL, and 0.05 SEL will be added to the transferrable balance.
+After redeeming the unbonded 0.1 SEL, the locked balance will be 0.4 SEL, and an additional 0.1 SEL will be added to the transferrable balance.
 Now the biggest lock is still the bonded one.
-This means that even if we remove the vested lock, the locked balance will still be 0.4 KSM and no tokens will be added to the transferrable balance.
+This means that even if we remove the vested lock, the locked balance will still be 0.4 SEL and no tokens will be added to the transferrable balance.
 To free those bonded tokens we will need to unbond them and wait for the unbonding period to make them redeemable.
 If we remove the proxy the reserved funds will be automatically added to the transferrable balance.